dinidusrinimesha/FurnitureShop/README.md

-# 🪑 Frontend Project for The Furniture Shop Website
+# 🪑 Frontend Project for The Furniture Shop

 A responsive and visually appealing website created for a **Furniture Shop**, showcasing products and essential information to potential customers.
 This project demonstrates the use of **HTML**, **CSS**, **JavaScript**, and the **Bootstrap** framework for building modern, user-friendly interfaces.

 🔗 **[View Live Demo](https://eligentfurniture.netlify.app/)**

 ![Landing Page Screenshot](./images/landing-page.png)
-*Landing page of The FurnitureShop website.*
+*Landing page*

 ---